HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 ![Bar chart showing expected EXOSIMS planet yields for hot (pink), warm (yellow), and cold (blue) Rocky planets, Super Earths, Sub-Neptunes, Neptunes and Jupiters.
 Earth-like planets which are of the most interest for HWO are shown in green.
-This plot uses the "cyberpunk" theme from matplotlib which is supported as a keyword argument to yieldplotlib as a dark mode alternative to the standard plotting color schemes.
+This plot uses the "cyberpunk" theme from the library `mplcyberpunk` which is supported as a keyword argument to yieldplotlib as a dark mode alternative to the standard plotting color schemes.
 \label{fig:planet_hists}](figures/yield_hist_cyber.png)

-Yield code inputs can also have a profound impact on their results and so plotting these values is important to ensure consistency. \autoref{fig:core_throughput} shows the throughput for a key series of starlight supprrssion optics in the observatory known collectively as a coronagraph.
+Yield code inputs can also have a profound impact on their results and so plotting these values is important to ensure consistency. \autoref{fig:core_throughput} shows the throughput for a key series of starlight suppression optics in the observatory known collectively as a coronagraph.
 Smaller throughputs result in less planet light on the detector which can have a profound impact on final yields.

-![Core throughput vs. separation (in lambda/D) for the coronagraph assumed by AYO (dotted purple), EXOSIMS (dashed pink) and pulled directly from the yield input package using yippy (solid blue).
+![Core throughput vs. separation (in $\lambda$/D) for the coronagraph assumed by AYO (dotted purple), EXOSIMS (dashed pink), and pulled directly from the yield input package using yippy (solid blue).
 Slight differences between the codes can be attributed to how the "core" is defined.
 EXOSIMS and yippy adopt a fixed radius circular aperture whereas AYO defines an aperture based on pixels having more than 30% of the peak flux.
 Additional sources